Frequently Asked Questions

 Yes - you will need to have been self-employed for at least 6 months.

-To prove that you can afford the Secured Loan we would need you to provide either an accountant’s certificate, SA302 from the Inland Revenue or your last 3 months’ bank statements.
+To prove that you can afford the Secured Loan we would need you to provide either an accountant’s certificate or SA302 / tax calculations from the Inland Revenue.

 What information will you need from me?

 For a Secured Loan you will need to confirm, sign and return a detailed application form with supporting documentation to ensure you can afford the monthly loan payments i.e. proof of income.

 As lenders have different requirements, one of our advisors will discuss this in more detail with you during your initial conversation with us.

 When the lender has approved your application they will issue you with a formal secured loan offer.